-- Try these Spring masalas, one from my teacher at Wise Earth School of Ayurveda.
-Once made, put it in a spice jar and simply sprinkle it onto eggs, oats, grains, or saute it in some oil with veggies.
+- Try these Spring masalas from my teacher at Wise Earth School of Ayurveda.
+Once made, put it in a spice jar and simply sprinkle the spring masala onto eggs, oats, grains, or saute it in some oil with veggies.
 Or, use it to season a soup or a red lentil or moong dahl.

 - Try these two simple churnas to incorporate for late Winter seasonal junction:

 - Throughout the day use: Agni, or digestive fire, churna or the powerfully cleansing Daily detox formula from Svastha Ayurveda – both help break up congestion, increase our Agni, or inner digestive fire, so we can digest all that we’re reflecting on mentally, emotionally and physically in the food we eat.
 Take these before meals up to 3 times per day.

 - About an hour before bed use: Triphala churna – helps cleanse the GI tract and colon so we’re passing the digested and assimilated mental, emotional or physical food easily through our bodies and letting what no longer serves us go through the descending colon.
 Take 1/2 tsp of Triphala soaked in a small cup of hot water about an hour before bedtime every night.